TomSpencerLondon/toll-registry/README.md

 ![Toll Registry Step Functions Workflow](images/toll-registry-sf.png)

 ### Remarks
-- To facilitate grasping how the entire solution works, the demo app has been:
+- To facilitate grasping how the entire solution works, the app has been:
   - Simplified to the maximum
     - Also the microservice APIs have been reduced to the minimum
   - Devoid of: